-0.04; Fig. 4, Supplemental Table S11).
-To identify CNE densities and the distribution associated with avian EBRs at the genomewide level, we counted CNE bases in 1 kb windows overlapping EBRs and avian msHSBs >1.5 Mb (Farré et al. 2016).
+To identify CNE densities and the distribution associated with avian EBRs at the genome-wide level, we counted CNE bases in 1-kb windows overlapping EBRs and avian msHSBs >1.5 Mb (Farré et al. 2016).
 The average density of CNEs in the EBR windows was lower (0.02) than in msHSBs (0.11).
-The density of CNEs in the fission EBRs was the lowest observed, zero CNE bases ('zero CNE windows'), while in the intrachromosomal EBRs the highest among the EBR regions (0.02; Supplemental Table S12).
+The density of CNEs in the fission EBRs was the lowest observed, without CNE bases (from now on "zero CNE windows"), while intrachromosomal EBRs were the highest among the EBR regions (0.02) (Supplemental Table S12).
 The genome-wide CNE density was 0.09, closer to the density observed in msHSBs.
-Of ~347 Mb of the chicken genome found in the 'zero CNE windows' 0.5% were associated with EBRs and 15% with msHSBs.
-To investigate if these intervals are distributed differently in the breakpoint and synteny regions we compared distances between the 'zero CNE windows' and the closest window with the average msHSB CNE density or higher in EBRs, msHSBs, and genomewide.
-The median of the distances between these two types of windows was the lowest in the msHSBs (~4 kb), intermediate in the intrachromosomal (~19 kb) and fusion EBRs (~23 kb), and highest in the fission EBRs (~35 kb) (Supplemental Table S13).
-All these values were significantly different from the genome-wide average distance of ~6 kb (p-values <2.2e-16) and also significantly different from each other (p-value ≤0.004; Supplemental Table S12; Supplemental Fig. S6).
+Of the ~347 Mb of chicken genome found in the "zero CNE windows," 0.5% was associated with EBRs and 15% with msHSBs.
+To investigate if these intervals are distributed differently in the breakpoint and synteny regions, we compared distances between the "zero CNE windows" and the closest window with the average msHSB CNE density or higher in EBRs, msHSBs, and genome-wide.
+The median of the distances between these two types of windows was the lowest in the msHSBs

+(~4 kb), intermediate in the intrachromosomal (~19 kb) and fusion EBRs (~23 kb), and highest in the fission EBRs (~35 kb) (Supplemental Table S13).
+All these values were significantly different from the genome-wide average distance of ~6 kb ( $P < 2.2 \times 10^{-16}$ ) and also significantly different from each other ( $P \le 0.004$ ) (Supplemental Table S12; Supplemental Fig. S6).